Review of Brothers Complete Dry Dog Food

-|Dry Matter Basis||40%||16%||36%|
+|Dry Matter Basis

-|Calorie Weighted Basis||35%||33%||32%|
+|Calorie Weighted Basis

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The sixth ingredient includes peas.
+The fifth ingredient includes peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when evaluating the total protein reported in this food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The seventh ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken… a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The next ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The eighth ingredient includes dried chicken liver, a dehydrated product made from whole chicken livers.
+The eighth ingredient is dried chicken liver, a dehydrated product made from whole chicken livers.
 Because it contains about 62% protein and 20% fat, this item makes a favorable addition to this dog food.

 From here, the list goes on to include a number of other items.